 With respect to the distribution of welfare more generally, we have even less to say.
 There is clearly a non-trivial degree of welfare inequality in the background population-compare, for instance, the lives of a well-cared-for pet dog and a factory-farmed layer hen.
+Self-reported welfare levels in the contemporary human population indicate substantial inequality (see for traterrestrial life has on the practical implications of non-additive axiologies will depend very much on how those axiologies handle uncertainty (a topic we are mostly avoiding in this paper, except in §9), and what this means for situations where we're uncertain about the size and other characteristics of the background population (a topic we are entirely avoiding).

-Self-reported welfare levels in the contemporary human population indicate substantial inequality (see for instance Helliwell et al. (2019), Ch.
-2), and while contemporary humans need not belong to the background population with respect to presentday choice situations, it seems safe to infer that there has been substantial welfare inequality in human populations in at least the recent past.
-For nonhuman animals, of course, we do not even have self-reports to rely on, and so any claims about the distribution of welfare are still more tentative.
+instance Helliwell et al. (2019), Ch.
+2), and while contemporary humans need not belong to the background population with respect to present-day choice situations, it seems safe to infer that there has been substantial welfare inequality in human populations in at least the recent past.
+For non-human animals, of course, we do not even have self-reports to rely on, and so any claims about the distribution of welfare are still more tentative.
 But there is, for instance, some literature on farm animal welfare that suggests significant inter-species welfare inequalities (e.g. Norwood and Lusk (2011, pp. 224-9), Browning (2020)).